DavidWynne/CSharpEval/README.md

 * You need to programmatically generate the source code.
 The CSharpEval only accepts source in the form of lexical tokens, so you compose the source as string fragments or tokens and call upon the LexListBuilder class to generate a LexList.
 * Finally you need to call MakeMethod or MakeClass to actually compile your generated source, and then retrieve and use the delegates.

 This sounds complicated, but don't worry.
-In the following article I will provide boiler-plate code for all of this.
+In the following part I will provide boiler-plate code for all of this.
 For now, however, we will continue with the documentation of the API.

 #TypeParser